NVIDIA/modulus/docs/tutorials/profiling.rst

     - If your model has a lot of small operations, `torch.compile` can be a good option to see if it can be fused.
-Alternatively, you can try to capture the kernels into a single kernal replay launch with cuda graphs - Modulus provides easy to use tools to do this with `StaticCapture <https://docs.nvidia.com/deeplearning/modulus/modulus-core-v030/api/modulus.utils.html>`_.
+Alternatively, you can try to capture the kernels into a single kernal replay launch with cuda graphs - PhysicsNeMo provides easy to use tools to do this with `StaticCapture <https://docs.nvidia.com/deeplearning/physicsnemo/physicsnemo-core-v030/api/modulus.utils.html>`_.

     - If your model is dominated by just a few large, long running kernels, you can explore optimizations with custom fusion or kernel implementations.
 Try `triton <https://openai.com/index/triton/>`_ and `NVIDIA Warp <https://github.com/NVIDIA/warp>`_ to explore python-level kernel languages, which can provide significant performance improvements when deployed appropriately.

-That's the end of the Modulus tutorial on profiling.
+That's the end of the PhysicsNeMo tutorial on profiling.
 We hope this has been useful!
-If there are developments in python profiling that you'd like to see enabled natively in Modulus, please reach out to the Modulus team via a github issue or submit a PR!
+If there are developments in python profiling that you'd like to see enabled natively in PhysicsNeMo, please reach out to the PhysicsNeMo team via a github issue or submit a PR!